-For months, I’ve wanted to speak out about people with autism and other neurological disorders and the extreme high rates of victimization and bullying they endure on a daily basis.
+For months, I’ve wanted to speak out about people with autism and other neurological disorders and the extreme high rates of victimization and bullying they endure.
 It’s bad enough that they must go through life struggling with a disability that they neither asked for, nor have any control over.
 It’s even worse that they also struggle with constant cruelty from people in the general population because of that disability.

 “A new study finds that children with autism spectrum disorders are bullied for more often than their typically developing peers.” (healthland.time.com)

 According to Time Magazine (the above link), 46% of children on the spectrum reported being bullied compared to only 10% of neurotypical kids.
-And the statistics are estimated to be even higher due to the fact that most people on the spectrum do not recognize the subtler types of bullying because of their inability to read social cues.
+And the statistics are estimated to be even higher due to either being nonverbal and/or the inability to read social cues and therefore, recognize the subtler forms of abuse.
 No one can report anything they do not know is occurring.

-Bullies get off on the power they wield over their special needs victims because they consciously know they can torment them endlessly and with impunity.
+Bullies get a rush out of the power they wield over their special needs victims because they consciously know they can torment them endlessly and with impunity.
 They also know that chances are that no one will stop the abuse, nor speak out for the victim because the sad reality is that most others do not see those who have special needs as “human”.
-Therefore, bullies take full advantage of this.
+Therefore, bullies take full advantage.

 Anyone who intentionally targets a person with special needs is, in my opinion, a coward of the lowest common denominator.
-Too afraid to go toe to toe with someone of their equal, they seek out victims, who are unable to speak for or defend themselves.
-Talk about despicable!
+Too afraid to go toe to toe with someone of their equal, they seek out victims, who are unable to speak for or defend themselves!

-It’s still discrimination, any way you look at it and just as horrible as bullying someone due to age, sex, race or orientation.
-In fact, it’s WORSE because most people in the other four groups at least have the facilities to speak for and defend themselves!
-People with special needs do not!
-This is why we MUST make those with special needs a protected group!
+It’s discrimination, any way you look at it and just as horrible as bullying someone due to age, sex, race, religion or orientation.
+In fact, it’s WORSE because most people in the other five groups at least have the facilities to speak for and defend themselves.
+People with special needs do not, which is why we MUST make those with special needs a protected group!